MorganKryze/ConsoleAppVisuals/docs/articles/index.md

 - [Create your project documentation](/ConsoleAppVisuals/articles/create_docs.html)
 - [Publish a library](/ConsoleAppVisuals/articles/publish_library.html)

-## Questions & Improvement requests
+---

-Do not hesitate to [open an issue](https://github.com/MorganKryze/ConsoleAppVisuals/issues) if you have any questions or improvement requests.
-We will be happy to help you.
+Have a question, give a feedback or found a bug?
+Feel free to [open an issue](https://github.com/MorganKryze/ConsoleAppVisuals/issues) or [start a discussion](https://github.com/MorganKryze/ConsoleAppVisuals/discussions) on the GitHub repository.